Here’s our pole barn house design guide covering popular features, kits, cost and some pros & cons.

 Siding Materials = $5,000 to $10,000 for wood and around $10,000 to $15,000 for aluminum.

-Insulation may vary around $800 to $2,000 depending on the functionality.
+Insulation may vary from around $800 to $2,000 depending on the functionality.

 Installing Drywall costs around $1,200 to $2,500.

-A metal roof (aluminum or steel) including the labor may cost around $5,000 to $25,000.
+A metal roof (aluminum or steel), including the labor may cost around $5,000 to $25,000.

-Now finishing your Pole Barn home with selective flooring, doors, windows, and paintings may depend on your subjective individual choices.
+Now, finishing your pole barn home with selective flooring, doors, windows, and paintings may depend on your subjective individual choices.

-One of the noteworthy features that sets apart a pole barn house is a creative use of the second level of the home.
+One noteworthy feature that sets this style apart is the creative use of the second level of the home.
 Those are used as bedrooms with majestic dormer windows or simply a living area for the family to sit together and chat.
 To add efficiency, you could even add storage in these spaces.

-How Long Will a Pole Barn House Last?
+How Long Will a Pole-Barn Last?

 For another related design gallery visit our geodesic dome house page.